 Fira

-The town of Fira is pretty amazing and has the same feel as Oia, but not as dramatic of a setting; pretty close, though.
-Fira is high on the cliffs overlooking the caldera and the turquoise Aegean sea.
-Therefore the sunsets are beautiful from any vantage point in Fira.
+The town of Fira is pretty amazing and has the same feel as Oia, but not as dramatic a setting; it’s pretty close, though.
+Fira is high on the cliffs overlooking the caldera and the turquoise Aegean Sea, so sunsets are beautiful from any vantage point in Fira.

 It is the island’s capital city and feels like an actual city, as this is where the hub of the island’s business is done.
 It is the home of the main port and where the cruise ships and ferries dock.
 There are four ways to reach the port: vehicles, cable cars, walking, or donkeys.
 If you walk, you must share the path with the donkeys and their droppings; therefore, watch your step!